Rx-9mw/Coding-challenge/README.md

 For the database I decided on using Mongodb.
 Not only is it quite popular, it also has a great time with managing and sorting through large sets of data.
 I personally think this was a good choice, looking at the fact that it would be storing massive amouts of small pieces of data like usernames of the people accessing a site as well as their current streams which are a simple whole number.

 ## Scalability:
 Although the app doesn't throw around big amounts of data and the database I used is heavily skewed towards leveraging large amounts of small data, I think the app would have to be heavily optimised to receive and act upon large amounts of requests at the same time.
-And ofcourse it would have to be deployed on a better service than Render.
+And of course it would have to be deployed on a better service than Render.

 ## My experience:
 Building an API was something I always wanted to try but never got the time to, so learning the ins and outs of API's was a very fun experience.
 This challenge broadened my knowledge of JavaScript as well.
 There were some very fun error's I had to solve and I really enjoyed coming up with a solution to this project.